 For severe cases, narcotic medicine or muscle relaxants may help to reduce pain.
 Surgical decompression of the spinal cord in the neck may be recommended for severe back pain or for significant loss of movement, sensation or function.

 Surgical procedures may involve removal of bone and disc tissue impinging on the nerves of the spinal cord and stabilization of the neck by fusing the cervical vertebrae.

 Most patients with cervical spondylosis will have some chronic symptoms, but they respond to non-operative interventions and do not require back surgery.

 Research & clinical trials

 Research is fundamental to understanding and treating disease.
 Founded by Dr. Levine, the Bioengineering Biomechanics Laboratory at the Feinstein Institutes for Medical Research examines the role of inflammation and mechanical stress in disc degeneration.
-Under the scientific leadership of Nadeen Chahine, PhD, the laboratory also conducts research on stem cell behavior in the disc environment in both healthy and diseased states.

 The laboratory has published and presented at many prestigious international and national meetings and won the best paper award at the International Disc Biology meeting in Philadelphia.

 Funded research is also being conducted utilizing disc tissue obtained from surgery to analyze the molecular mechanisms and correlates of disc disease and to understand the process of degeneration on a molecular level.